dharshini226/CruftTemplate-SpringBootMVC/README.md

 Cruft Template || Spring Boot Project || Single Entity DB CRUD

-* Prerequisites:: MySql, any IDE with STS, java 11 or 17 and Cruft
+* Prerequisites:: MySql, any IDE with STS, java 11 or 17, Tomcat 9 and Cruft

 * Steps to use this Template:
 ----------------------------------------------------------------------------------------------------------------